In this edition of our Insight Masterclass sessions, we speak with mastering engineer Chris Pavey and discuss those common mixing encounters!

 So balance is essential to seating a vocal track into a mix.
 How is the vocal part rising and falling?
 How is the singers tone and range integrating with the music around it?
 A point I always make when discussing vocals is how useless plugin presets for them are, because the voice has such a varied colour of sound, depth and tone!
 By all means use a preset as a starting place, but pay close attention to the details of the voice you are mixing.

-I sometimes receive stems to work from when mastering and it’s important that when providing stems that it is done correctly.
+Occasionally, I receive stems for mastering, and it’s vital to ensure that stem submission is done correctly.
 This may seem obvious, but it still occurs incorrectly more than it should.

 So when rendering stems out, they all must be rendered from the start time of the sequencer.
 E.g if the vocal track starts 35 seconds into the mix, there should be 35 seconds of silence on the vocal track before the vocals start.
 That way I, as the mastering engineer, can import all the stems into my session and they will all sync up exactly as they did in the mixers session.
 A simple point to make, but a vitally important one!